The Yokonuma-Temperley-Lieb Algebra: A spanning set for The Yokonuma--Temperley--Lieb algebra

 The same holds for the forth term, which can be rewritten as:

 Finally, in the fifth term, the subword $(g_{k-1} \ldots g_l)$ may pass to the far left, namely:

-which is a word in the set $\Sigma$.
-The fact that the lowest index generator $g_i$ appears in the leftmost cycle of the monomial in $\Sigma$ is now clear from Eqs.~\ref{leftcycl}, \ref{leftcycl2}, \ref{leftcycl3} and \ref{leftcycl4}.
-Concluding, in each application of the linear relation (\ref{YTL}) the length of $w$ is reduced by at least one, so, from the above and by the induction hypothesis the proof that $\Sigma$ is a spanning set is concluded. \end{proof}
+which is a word in the set $\Sigma_{d,n}$.
+The fact that the lowest index generator $g_i$ appears in the leftmost cycle of the monomial in $\Sigma_{d,n}$ is now clear from (\ref{leftcycl}), (\ref{leftcycl2}), (\ref{leftcycl3}) and (\ref{leftcycl4}).
+Concluding, in each application of the Steinberg relation (\ref{YTL}) the length of $w$ is reduced by at least one, so, from the above and by the induction hypothesis the proof that $\Sigma_{d,n}$ is a spanning set is concluded. \end{proof} M. Chlouveraki and G. Pouchin in \cite{ChPou} have computed the dimension for ${\rm YTL}_{d,n}(u)$ by using the representation theory of the Yokonuma--Hecke algebra \cite{ChLo}.
+More precisely, they proved the following result. \begin{proposition}[cf. Proposition 4 \cite{ChPou}] The dimension of the Yokonuma--Temperley--Lieb algebra is: